Mahasiddha95/Curriculum/README.md

 ***
 [Skills](#skills) | [Current Projects](#projects) | [Education](#education) | [Experience](#experience) | [Interests](#interests) | [Contact](#contact)

-A full-stack junior software developer specialising in the front-end.
-I've enjoyed a prosperous career in hospitality and now I'm doing what I'm passionate about - providing service to the community while writing clean and concise code.
-In the tech industry, I love the fact that we can positively touch the lives of so many people with a simple click and a bit of refactoring.
+As a full-stack junior software developer, I specialize in the front-end development.
+I bring a wealth of experience from my previous career in hospitality, and I am now fulfilling my passion of providing service to the community through the creation of clean and efficient code.
+I am deeply driven by the positive impact that technology can have on individuals and society, and I am enthusiastic about the potential for even the smallest line of code to make a meaningful difference. ***

-Having recently completed the intensive 12 weeks of Makers Academy, I have grown from an interested amateur coder into a competent and confident junior developer.

-I am currently looking to take on a career in the tech scene of London, where I can further expand my knowledge in Full-Stack and Back-End development. ***

 ### <a name="skills">Skills</a>

-- **Efficient** - The best result with time and resources available.
-I live with this status Operandi all the time.
-Cause of that I'm able to prioritize tasks and work through deadlines with excellent results.
-While working on the projects in the Makers academy program, I always reserved time to revisioned my work and create new knowledge about it.
-- **Adaptable** - New environments, new languages, new teams, new challenges.
-None of these is a problem, only opportunities.
-I have been working in many different places and situations.
-One of my previous experiences was to go and teach every day in a different primary school in Rome Environmental issues.
-Hard and fun time with so many kids!
-- **Disciplined** - Discipline and balance are my everyday bread.
-My routines are my strength and they require quite a lot of discipline.
-While I was Manager at the LND Meditation centre, I have been praised many times for my commitment and dedication provided.
-Discipline is what allows me to really focus on my duties and goals.
-- **Inquisitive** - I love learning and I'm always learning.
-That's also why I wanted to change a well-established career of mine and enter into the tech industry.
-Being curious and humble, allows me to learn even more.
-Makers Academy has made me more committed to exploring development and code craftsmanship.
-Something that I love since there is always something to learn.
-- **Attention to detail** - While I was working in hospitality, I was raised with the idea that what makes you stand out and appreciated in your work are the details you take care of.
-This comes through in my coding, from seeing how the whole code fits together to finding that one tiny bug.
-- **Enthusiastic** - I am highly motivated, and craving for challenges.
-I do not shy away from difficult or time-consuming tasks.
-Patience is one of my best friends.
-I have been proving this on many occasions, one was at the beginning of the Makers course.
-While the week was going on and I didn't manage to terminate the requirements(cause of some tech issues), I moved forward and completed the first week's material in my spare time during the weekend.
-Time sometimes adjusts things.
-- **Team-player** - Very flexible and sensible about what are the team needs.
-Taking a step back and observing things from different perspectives made me a great team player to work with.
-Also, playing video games and sports, increased my ability to communicate and work for common objectives.
+- **Overall** - As a Junior Full-Stack Software Developer with a focus on front-end development, I bring a unique blend of experience from my previous career in hospitality and my passion for providing exceptional service through clean and concise code.
+I am drawn to the tech industry for its ability to positively impact people's lives with simple solutions.

+- **Efficient** - My approach to work is characterized by my efficiency, which allows me to prioritize tasks and consistently meet deadlines with outstanding results.
+I am also highly adaptable, comfortable in new environments and open to new challenges, as demonstrated by my experience teaching environmental issues in primary schools across Rome.

+- **Disciplined** - Discipline and balance are integral to my work, and I have honed these skills through my daily routines.
+I am known for my dedication and commitment, and have received praise for my performance as a Manager at the LND Meditation Centre.
+My innate curiosity drives my continued learning and development, and I have pursued this through the Makers Academy program, where I have become even more passionate about exploring code craftsmanship.

+- **Attention to detail** -Attention to detail is a hallmark of my work, honed through my experience in hospitality, where I learned to appreciate the importance of taking care of even the smallest details.
+I am also highly motivated and enthusiastic about tackling even the most challenging and time-consuming tasks with patience and determination.

+- **Team-player** - As a team player, I am flexible and always aware of the team's needs, able to work well with others through my ability to communicate effectively and work towards common goals.
+My commitment to my work is reflected in my actions, as I value everything I say and do and am dedicated to maintaining my commitments.
+Through my clear and effective communication, I have developed strong relationships with colleagues and clients alike.

 - **Commitment** -I prefer to speak less and make more facts.
 If I say something, then becomes my commitment to maintaining it.
 I really value everything I say and do and I'm able to communicate efficiently for any counter time.
 This helped me to create very good relationships with people over the years.

 ***